IcaroWil/Games-Catalog/README.md

 # Games Catalog

 This project consists of a game catalog developed using React with Vite and Tailwind CSS, integrated with the RAWG GAMES API.
-It is deployed on Vercel and can be accessed via the following link: https://games-catalog-psi.vercel.app
+It is deployed on Vercel and can be accessed via the following link: [Games Catalog](https://games-catalog-psi.vercel.app).

 ## Technologies Used